 - our ability to comply with the existing laws and government regulations, and/or changes in laws and government regulations; - an increasing number of legislative initiatives have been passed into law that may result in major changes in the health care delivery system on a national or state level.
-Legislation has already been enacted that has eliminated the penalty for failing to maintain health coverage that was part of the original Legislation.
-President Biden is expected to undertake executive actions that will strengthen the Legislation and may reverse the policies of the prior administration.
-To date, the Biden administration has issued executive orders implementing a special enrollment period permitting individuals to enroll in health plans outside of the annual open enrollment period and reexamining policies that may undermine the ACA or the Medicaid program.
-The ARPA's expansion of subsidies to purchase coverage through an exchange is anticipated to increase exchange enrollment.
-The Trump Administration had directed the issuance of final rules (i) enabling the formation of association health plans that would be exempt from certain Legislation requirements such as the provision of essential health benefits; (ii) expanding the availability of short-term, limited duration health insurance, (iii) eliminating cost-sharing reduction payments to insurers that would otherwise offset deductibles and other out-of-pocket expenses for health plan enrollees at or below 250 percent of the federal poverty level; (iv) relaxing requirements for state innovation waivers that could reduce enrollment in the individual and small group markets and lead to additional enrollment in short-term, limited duration insurance and association health plans, and; (v) incentivizing the use of health reimbursement arrangements by employers to permit employees to purchase health insurance in the individual market.
-The uncertainty resulting from these Executive Branch policies had led to reduced Exchange enrollment in 2018, 2019 and 2020.
+For example, Congress has reduced to \$0 the penalty for failing to maintain health coverage that was part of the original Legislation as part of the Tax Cuts and Jobs Act.
+President Biden has undertaken and is expected to undertake additional executive actions that will strengthen the Legislation and reverse the policies of the prior administration.
+To date, the Biden administration has issued executive orders implementing a special enrollment period permitting individuals to enroll in health plans outside of the annual open enrollment period and reexamining policies that may undermine the Legislation or the Medicaid program.
+The ARPA's expansion of subsidies to purchase coverage through a Legislation exchange is anticipated to increase exchange enrollment.
+The Trump Administration had directed the issuance of final rules (i) enabling the formation of association health plans that would be exempt from certain Legislation requirements such as the provision of essential health benefits, (ii) expanding the availability of short-term, limited duration health insurance, (iii) eliminating cost-sharing reduction payments to insurers that would otherwise offset deductibles and other out-of-pocket expenses for health plan enrollees at or below 250 percent of the federal poverty level, (iv) relaxing requirements for state innovation waivers that could reduce enrollment in the individual and small group markets and lead to additional enrollment in short-term, limited duration insurance and association health plans and (v) incentivizing the use of health reimbursement arrangements by employers to permit employees to purchase health insurance in the individual market.
+The uncertainty resulting from these Executive Branch policies may have led to reduced Exchange enrollment in 2018, 2019 and 2020.
 It is also anticipated that these policies, to the extent that they remain as implemented, may create additional cost and reimbursement pressures on hospitals, including ours.
-In addition, while attempts to repeal the entirety of the Legislation have not been successful to date, a key provision of the Legislation was eliminated as part of the Tax Cuts and Jobs Act and on December 14, 2018, a federal U.S. District Court Judge in Texas ruled the entire Legislation is unconstitutional.
+In addition, there have been numerous political and legal efforts to expand, repeal, replace or modify the Legislation since its enactment, some of which have been successful, in part, in modifying the Legislation, as well as court challenges to the constitutionality of the Legislation.
+The U.S. Supreme Court rejected the latest such case on June 17, 2021, when the Court held in California v.
+Texas that the plaintiffs lacked standing to challenge the Legislation's requirement to obtain minimum essential health insurance coverage, or the individual mandate.
+The Court dismissed the case without specifically ruling on the constitutionality of the Legislation.
+As a result, the Legislation will continue to remain law, in its entirety, likely for the foreseeable future.
+Any future efforts to challenge, replace or replace the